Pratikshinde55/Docker-Custom_Image/README.md

  This method of creating Custom image use code(YAML), Creating own image by Code is fully Automatic way.

     ⚡In this process of creating custom image, We put all code in one file that is "Dockerfile"

            #docker build -t myOwnimage:v1 .

-   ⚡& we also put code in custom name file but at Building image time we need to mention File
-      name & path / directory
+    ⚡& we also put code in custom name file but at Building image time we need to mention File name & path / directory

            #docker build -t myOwnimage:v1 -f myYmlcode /mycodefolder/

    " -t " --> To Declear name to custom image.

    " -f " --> Name of file where code put.

-   " . " --> Current directory
+   " . " --> Current directory.

  Note:
       In code when use interactive command then need to pass arguments.